-- Travel in off season.
-The island is much quieter then and feels much different than it does in summer, when the majority of the 40,000 visitors come.
+- Travel in the offseason.
+The island is much quieter then and feels much different than it does in summer when the majority of the 40,000 visitors come.

 - Attend one of the festivals.
 This is a great way to get an inside perspective into what makes Inishbofin so unique and meet some fantastic people.

 - Be outdoors from sunup to sundown.
-So what of makes Inishbofin special is being outside, whether than being going for a swim, or taking a leisurely walk.
+So what of makes Inishbofin special is being outside, whether that is going for a swim, or taking a leisurely walk.

 - Leave No Trace.
 Support Inishbofin’s eco-friendly initiatives by following the 7 Leave No Trace principles.

 - Relax.
 There’s an expression on the island, called Bofin time.
-On other island you may have heard it referred to as Island time.
+On other islands, you may have heard it referred to as Island time.
 It’s the same thing.

 - Learn more about Inishbofin’s eco-initiatives by watching this video.

 How to Get to Inishbofin:

 Inishbofin is located 1 1/2 hours west from Galway City.
 In keeping with the island’s eco-friendly theme, I took the IrishCityLink bus from Dublin to Galway, and from there to Cleggan.
 From Cleggan it’s only a 30-minute ferry ride.